GRAND MASTER DANG HUY DUC'S FAMILY

 Instructor Kim-Anh Nguyen Dang has also distinguished herself on the International Tae Kwon-Do competition circuit.
 In particular, she returned from the 2013 National Tae Kwon-Do Championships in Memphis, Tennessee as the National Forms Champion (gold medalist), Adult Black Belt National Weapons Champion (gold medalist), and a National Sparring Finalist (silver medalist).
 She also competed in the 2013 World Tae Kwon-Do Championships in Coventry, England, coming home as the World Forms Champion (gold medalist).
 Reflecting on her 24 years of studying and training, Instructor Kim-Anh notes that while Tae Kwon-Do offers a way to achieve mental and physical strength, these essential traits benefit dedicated students in every area of life no matter what personal or professional paths they may choose.
 With this belief and sincere devotion, she trains her students, sharing her vision and experience, as well as gives back to the Martial Arts community through continuous engagement in voluntary work and socially valuable activities.

 The rich Tae Kwon-Do tradition has also impacted the life of the new generation of the Grand Master’s family.
-His 16-year-old granddaughter, Katherine Dang currently holds a first-degree black belt, and another 5-year-old granddaughter, Evelyn Dang is only taking the first steps in the field.
-Although his 1 year-old grandson, Devin Dang is too little to start training, he is a frequent visitor of the Tae Kwon-Do school and often entertains the family with his carefree laughing.
+His granddaughters, Katherine Dang and Evelyn Dang both currently hold a first-degree black belt.
+His 7 year-old grandson, Devin Dang currently holds a Red Belt with Brown Stripe.
+Grand Master's youngest grandchild, 2 year-old, Taylynn Dang is too little to start training, she is a frequent visitor of the Tae Kwon-Do school and often entertains the family with her carefree laughing.
 Thus, the family tradition is viral and strength-giving for all family members and the story of the Dang’s is to be continued.